EFFECTIVE 06-01-2020: THE RAVALLI COUNTY ADMINISTRATION BUILDING SHALL BE OPEN TO THE PUBLIC AND SHALL COMPLY WITH PHASE 2 REQUIREMENTS.

-Burning is open from March 1 2017 through August 31 2017.
-September 1 through November 30 is an air-ventilation period, you may call 800-225-6779 daily during this time to check for possible closure of burning or inversions.
+Burning is open from March 1, 2021 through November 30, 2021 (Resolution No. 3900) is an air-ventilation period, you may call 800-225-6779 daily during this time to check for possible closure of burning or inversions.
 Burn permits are required for all open burning.
 Burn Permit Information and Burn Permit Procedures are available on this website under Burning Permits.
 Click on Stay Informed - click on Burn Permit in the green section on the left side of the page.
 You must activate your permit prior to any burning throughout the season.
 For additional burn information please see articles in the Environmental Health Talk section in the green box to the left.

 Open burning may be restricted during HIGH fire danger.